Image Slider

 By Georgie Morgan

-There are no private tables and the small stalls can sit no more than ten at a time; if that!
-This leads you to sit shoulder-to-shoulder with strangers, creating one of the most authentic, no-frills eating experiences you can partake in while visiting Fukuoka and immersing yourself in Fukuoka food culture.
+With no private tables and seating for only a handful of diners, strangers sit shoulder-to-shoulder — creating one of the most authentic, no-frills eating experiences you can have while visiting Fukuoka and immersing yourself in the city’s vibrant food culture.

 A crowd of people sat at street food stalls at night

-Mobile food stands have been around for many centuries, but yatai, which are small, mobile food stalls in Japan, became the most popular and widespread in the Meiji period in the mid-1800s.
+Mobile food stands have existed for centuries, but yatai — small, mobile food stalls in Japan — became especially widespread in the late 1800s during the Meiji period.

-They started out as two-wheeled pushcarts made of wood, however, after the Second World War ended, Japanese authorities tightened regulations for the 1964 Tokyo Olympics, having health concerns.
-Due to this, the carts became more like small wooden stalls and could be found lining the streets post-sunset serving Fukuoka street food.
+Originally simple two-wheeled wooden pushcarts, they evolved after the Second World War when Japanese authorities tightened health regulations ahead of the 1964 Tokyo Olympics.
+As a result, the carts transformed into small wooden stalls that lined the streets after sunset, serving delicious Fukuoka street food.

-The increase in workers migrating from the countryside to the cities resulted in an increase in demand for yatai.
-They originally served gyoza but as their popularity grew, the yatai pushcarts transformed into small storefronts and began selling other foods such as Fukuoka ramen and yakitori.
+As more workers migrated from the countryside to the cities, the demand for yatai increased.
+They originally served gyoza, but as their popularity grew, the yatai pushcarts evolved into small storefronts offering a wider variety of dishes, including Fukuoka ramen and yakitori, hallmarks of Fukuoka yatai today.

 Join this Hakata yatai tour: 7 dishes & 4 drinks at 4 food stalls

-Get up close and personal with the food history of Hakata with an expert host, showing you the best food stalls to taste your way through Japanese street food and regional Fukuoka specialities.
+Get up close and personal with the rich food history of Hakata alongside an expert host who will guide you to the best food stalls, letting you taste your way through Japanese street food and regional Fukuoka specialities.

-Stroll through the food stalls of Nagahama and Neo-Nakasu, working your way through four food stalls and enjoying different dishes at each food stall — chosen based on your preferences after discussing with your host, of course.
+Stroll through the lively food stalls of Nagahama and Nakasu, visiting four different stalls and sampling unique dishes — carefully selected based on your preferences after a chat with your host.

 Another bonus?
-This 3.5-hour yatai food stall tour also includes pick-up from your accommodation and a taxi between the two yatai areas.
+This 3.5-hour yatai food stall tour also includes convenient pick-up from your accommodation and a taxi between the two yatai areas, making it one of the easiest and most delicious ways to experience Fukuoka yatai.

 A bowl of Hakata ramen with seaweed, sesame, noodles and pork